ProjectNexoi/Metatronomicon/src/mechanics/materials.md

 This metal's source is still veiled in mystery, but according to folklore and many religious texts, it is written that the [Leviathan](../lifeforms/primordials.html), while escaping from [PLANETNAMEHERE](../cosmicarchitecture/placehold) after its duel with the [Behemoth](../lifeforms/primordials.md), grazed past the moon of [Ammakinn](../cosmicarchitecture/ammakinn.html), sending shards of its surface hurling down towards PLANETNAMEHERE.
 These shards are believed to be Aggadium.

+### Uses

+Historically, Aggadium was used in many formal settings.
+An example of this is the crown of the [Empire](../locations/), which is made from Aggadium.

 ### Occurrence in Nature

 ## Dragon Scale